Euro hovers near 23-month lows as dollar bulls eye U.S. GDP data

 Many analysts have been surprised at the strength of the dollar after the Federal Reserve paused its interest rate hiking cycle at the start of 2019.

 That was followed by other policymakers delaying tightening plans, with the Riksbank the latest to do so on Thursday, sending the Swedish crown to 17-year lows.
-The crown recovered half a percent versus the dollar on Friday to 9.4955, with similarly sized gains against the euro to 10.5730 crowns.
+The crown recovered 0.4 percent versus the dollar on Friday to 9.5015, with similar gains against the euro to 10.5825 crowns.

 “Nevertheless, economic data suggest that our anticipated USD decline may be delayed by a quarter or even longer should the US administration impose tariffs on European autos in May,” they said.

-The yen slipped slightly on Friday to 111.77 yen per dollar, after weakening overnight following the Bank of Japan putting a time frame on its forward guidance for the first time.
+The yen slipped slightly on Friday to 111.63 yen per dollar, after shedding 0.5 percent overnight following the Bank of Japan putting a time frame on its forward guidance for the first time.

-The Australian dollar, which this week hit a four-month low as soft inflation data boosted the prospect of a rate cut, rose as much as 0.4 percent to $0.7045.
+The Australian dollar, which this week hit a four-month low as soft inflation data boosted the prospect of a rate cut, rose 0.4 percent to $0.7045.

-The New Zealand dollar gained half a percent to$0.6659 on increased optimism about the economy.
+The New Zealand dollar gained half a percent to$0.6659 on increased optimism about the domestic economy.

-Sterling, hurt this week by dollar strength and concerns Brexit talks between the ruling Conservative and opposition Labour parties had run into the sand, clawed itself back above $1.29.
+Sterling, which has been hurt this week by dollar strength and concerns Brexit talks between the ruling Conservative and opposition Labour parties had run into the sand, clawed itself back above $1.29.

 Editing by Hugh Lawson